-Public Utility Code section 99312.3 directs 50 percent of State Rail Assistance to intercity rail agencies, 50 percent of revenue to commuter agencies, and allows loans among agencies within each category.
-For commuter rail, statute directs an equal split of the funding from 2018-19 and 2019-20 to the state's five commuter rail providers.
-Future guidelines will define the distribution formula for 2020-21 and thereafter.
 For intercity rail, statute directs a minimum of 25 percent of funding to each of the state's three intercity rail corridors with regularly scheduled service, these guidelines direct the process for allocation of the remaining 25 percent.

-Based on statutory requirements and the May 2017 revenue forecast, allocations are estimated as follows; however, these numbers will fluctuate somewhat due to future changes in the price of diesel fuel and consumption:
+Based on statutory requirements and the May 2019 revenue forecast, allocations are estimated as follows.
+However, these numbers will fluctuate somewhat due to future changes in the price of diesel fuel and consumption.

-Commutor Doil Agonov Estimated Distribution Commuter Rail Agency 2017-18 2018-19 2019-20 Altamont Corridor Express Authority (ACE) \$2.5M \$3.9M \$4.1M North County Transit Development Board (Coaster) \$2.5M \$3.9M \$4.1M Peninsula Corridor Joint Powers Board (Caltrain) \$2.5M \$3.9M \$4.1M Sonoma-Marin Area Rail Transit District (SMART) \$2.5M \$3.9M \$4.1M Southern California Regional Rail Authority (Metrolink) \$2.5M \$3.9M \$4.1M Intervity Dell Agency Estimated Distribution Intercity Rail Agency 2017-18 2018-19 2019-20 Capitol Corridor Joint Powers Authority \$3.1M \$4.9M \$5.1M LOSSAN Rail Corridor Agency (Pacific Surfliner) \$3.1M \$4.9M \$5.1M San Joaquin Joint Powers Authority \$3.1M \$4.9M \$5.1M
+Commutar Bail Aganay Estimated Distribution

+Commuter Rail Agency 2020-21 2021-22 2022-23 2023-24 2024-25

+Altamont Corridor Express Authority \$3.9M \$3.9M \$4.0M \$4.0M \$4.1M

+(ACE)

+North County Transit Development \$3.7M \$3.8M \$3.8M \$3.8M \$3.9M

+Board (Coaster)

+Peninsula Corridor Joint Powers \$5.3M \$5.5M \$5.6M \$6.0M \$6.2M

+Board (Caltrain)

+Sonoma-Marin Area Rail Transit \$3.7M \$3.7M \$3.7M \$3.7M \$3.8M

+District (SMART)

+Southern California Regional Rail \$6.0M \$6.2M \$6.4M \$7.0M \$7.2M

+Authority (Metrolink)

+Interests Deil Agency Estimated Distribution

+Intercity Rail Agency 2020-21 2021-22 2022-23 2023-24 2024-25

+Capitol Corridor Joint Powers \$5.7M \$5.8M \$5.9M \$6.1M \$6.3M

+Authority

+LOSSAN Rail Corridor Agency \$5.7M \$5.8M \$5.9M \$6.1M \$6.3M

+(Pacific Surfliner)

+San Joaquin Joint Powers Authority \$5.7M \$5.8M \$5.9M \$6.1M \$6.3M

-Flexible for intercity rail agencies, public agencies \$3.1M \$4.9M \$5.1M authorized to plan and/or manage intercity rail operations for aspiring corridors, and Caltrans
+Flexible for intercity rail agencies, \$5.7M \$5.8M \$5.9M \$6.1M \$6.3M

+public agencies authorized to plan

+and/or manage intercity rail operations

+for aspiring corridors, and Caltrans

+^{} Revenue distribution estimates for commuter rail agencies are based on the most recently available National Transit Database published figures for the statistical portion of the formula (except for SMART, which is based on the first year of operations).
+The actual amounts will vary based on actual data reported.
+As services changes are implemented and ridership growth occurs, the distribution among agencies will change.

-New forecast numbers will be available from the California Department of Finance when the Governor's Budget is released each January and with the May Revision of the Governor's Budget each May.
-Since funding levels will fluctuate with the price of diesel fuel, and given the continuous appropriation of funds to this program, programming requests that utilize all or most of the three fiscal years of funding indicated in the table above may be permitted with CalSTA approval to utilize FY 2020-21 funding should actual revenues fall short of the estimates.
-In the case of Commuter Rail Agencies, which are subject to a revised formula starting in FY2020-21, the adjustment required to handle any shortfalls would be off-the-top of FY2020-21 funding, and only remaining funds would be subject to the new formula in FY2020-21.
+Since funding levels will fluctuate with the price of diesel fuel, and given the continuous appropriation of funds to this program, programming requests that utilize all or most of the five fiscal years of funding indicated in the table above may be permitted, with CalSTA approval, to utilize future year funding should actual revenues fall short of the estimates.

-For the intercity rail funds that are flexible for award to existing corridors, aspiring corridors, and Caltrans; CalSTA will award these funds after dialogue with eligible recipients and stakeholders.
+For the intercity rail funds that are flexible for award to existing corridors, aspiring corridors, and Caltrans, CalSTA will award these funds after dialogue with eligible recipients and stakeholders.
 Prior to award of any flexible funds, CalSTA will provide public notice, invite public comment, and invite eligible recipients to meet with CalSTA to discuss project ideas.
-Eligible recipients will be invited to submit a letter formally requesting flexible funds and describing their proposed project.
-CalSTA will favor projects that will promote connectivity, integration of intercity rail service, and projects that have the greatest potential to grow rail ridership.
+Eligible recipients will be invited to submit a project concept letter formally requesting flexible funds and describing their proposed project.
+CalSTA will favor projects that promote connectivity, integration of intercity rail service, and that have the greatest potential to grow rail ridership.

 CalSTA will consider geographic balance over multiple award cycles, but retains flexibility in any given funding round to select the best project or projects.